excentis/ByteBlower_GUI_examples/frameblasting/README.md

 ### Scenario: Ex1. frameblasting
 The default FrameBlasting flow.
 Fairly large UDP packets (1024 bytes) being sent from PORT_1 to PORT_2.

 ### Scenario: Ex2. udp_port_change
+This scenario also send UDP packets.
+As an example the UDP port has been changed to port 9000

 ### Scenario: Ex3. frameblasting_IPv6
+This example is very similar to the first case, only it uses IPv6.
+In the Frame view, you'll note that the Layer3 has been configured to IPV6.